T of C

 悔教夫婿覓封侯。 7

 The McGill Ming Qing Women's Writing website includes 81 poems using the structure Fenghuang Taishang Yi Chui Xiao.
-At least four of these are translated in Chang and Saussy and the present lyrics are translated in several places.
+At least four of these are translated in Chang and Saussy and the present lyrics are also translated in several places.
 From looking at the structure of the originals of the five translated poems, they are all quite similar.
-The main deviation seems to be in the line after the two character interjection beginning the second verse.
-This suggests that the last three lines of the second verse should parallel the last three lines of the first, and there should be the two character interjection between the verses.
-The first line of the first verse is always 4,4,6, but the first line of the second verse never is; usually it is 4,5,4, but there seem to be some variations here.
+The main deviation seems to be in the three phrases after the two character interjection beginning the second verse.
+Does the structure here suggest that the the four lines of each verse are parallel and the two character interjection is separate from this?
+In other versions the first line of the first verse is always 4,4,6, but the first line of the second verse never is; usually it is 4,5,4, but there seem to be some variations here.
 (There is a similar first-line variation in Dongfeng Qi Zhuo Li.)
+My own interpretation, based on looking for parallel music structures, integrates 休休 xiu xiu with the the next phrase; musically, then, both verses with Li Qingzhao's text thus have four lines each and each line is divided into two musical phrases of equal musical length, but some having one text phrase, some having two.
+The coda is separate from this structure.

-The four referenced translations in Chang and Saussy are of poems by He Shuangqing (p.
+The four translations of poems in this structure referenced in Chang and Saussy are of poems by He Shuangqing (p.
 454), Gu Maoyi (p.
 493), Shen Xiang (p.
 543) and Jiang Zhu (p.
 546).
 The originals of the five poems using this meter discussed here, together with a list of 76 others, can be found through the search page on the McGill Ming Qing Women's Writing website.
 To search, set the top box for "Poem Title", and search for "Feng Huang Tai Shang Yi Chui Xiao" (i.e., separate syllables).
 It should yield 81 such poems by women writers (I have no information on how often male writers used this form).

-My own reconstruction of the melody tries to capture the parallels between the first and second verses, but this is not something strongly suggested by the existing tablature.
-(Return)
+My own reconstruction of the melody tries to capture as much as possible the parallels between the first and second verses, but I cannot claim that this interpretation inevitably follows from rhythms best suggested by the existing arrangement of the tablature.

 Return to the top or to the Guqin ToC